RishuRajan/RishuRajan/README.md

 <!-- 🔭 I’m currently working on python Projects in SWOC 2021.-->
 - 🌱 I’m currently learning Fronted Development.
 - 👯 I’m looking to collaborate with others.
-- 🥅 2021 Goals: Contribute more to Open Source projects And Try to Be part of GSOC 2021.
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 <br />

 ### Languages and Tools: